 The analysis to assess the per unit energy use of evaporatively cooled air conditioners began with a review of the existing market (see chapter 2 of the TSD).
 DOE did not identify any current models of evaporatively cooled air conditioners with less than 240,000 Btu/h cooling capacity.
 The review of the market suggested that the evaporatively cooled equipment models currently available are designed as packaged rooftop cooling units.
 Based on the available models identified, DOE estimated that the average capacity was 40 tons.
 Therefore, DOE's analysis of energy savings focused on typical applications for this very large equipment class.
 Because of the large size, DOE believes that a common application would also be packaged VAV system serving a building.
-To assess energy use for evaporatively cooled equipment, DOE modified the three-story office reference building spreadsheet model used for the water-cooled equipment discussed previously to serve as the energy consumption model for the very large evaporatively cooled air conditioner equipment class.
+To assess energy use for evaporatively cooled equipment, DOE modified the three-story office reference building model used for the water-cooled equipment discussed previously to serve as the simulation model for the very large evaporatively cooled air conditioner equipment class.
 The EnergyPlus simulation tool can model evaporatively cooled unitary air conditioners directly, with only minor modifications from the air-cooled unitary air conditioner equipment models that were used in the original DOE medium office reference building model.
 EnergyPlus offers two alternatives for modeling evaporatively cooled air conditioners.
-One is to use performance curves that characterize the steady state efficiency as a function of ambient wet bulb temperature and indoor coil entering air wet bulb temperature (in contrast to the performance curves for air-cooled equipment, which use ambient dry bulb temperature and indoor coil entering air wet bulb temperature).
-DOE was not able to derive separate performance curves for evaporatively cooled equipment as neither compressor nor overall compressor-condenser power data at different operating conditions were available in the manufacturer literature reviewed.
+One is to use performance curves that characterize the steady state efficiency as a function of ambient wet bulb temperature and coil entering air dry bulb temperature (in contrast to the performance curves for air-cooled equipment, which use ambient dry bulb temperature and coil entering air dry bulb temperature and coil entering air dry bulb temperature performance curves for evaporatively cooled equipment as neither compressor nor overall condenser power data at different operating conditions were available in the manufacturer literature reviewed.
 Therefore, DOE utilized the second approach provided for in EnergyPlus, which is to use performance curves for air-cooled equipment that are a function of the condenser entering air dry bulb conditions, but provide for a evaporative condenser using an evaporative condenser effectiveness parameter that reduces the condenser coil entering air conditions to below the ambient air temperature according to the following equation:

-$$T{c,i} = T{wb,o} + (1 - Eff) \times (T{db,o} - T{wb,o})$$ Eq.
-4.12
+$$T{C,i} = (T{wb,o} + (1 - Eff) \times (T{db,o} - T{wb,o})$$